How does it work?

 What if you don’t agree?

-If your status is non-compliant and the refund has been forfeited, but if you have proof of having submitted any outstanding returns and paying before February 2015, you can log a dispute at your nearest SARS branch.
+If your status is non-compliant and the refund has been forfeited, but you have proof of having submitted any outstanding returns and paid all outstanding debt, you can log a dispute at your nearest SARS branch.
+Remember to make an appointment.

 Important facts about refunds